- Updated July 11 2022

-Thinking about moving from the US?
+Thinking about moving to Canada from the US?
 If you’re a US citizen or permanent resident you don’t have to travel too far for a fresh start filled with better opportunities.
-In fact, your neighbor up north is welcoming more than 1-million immigrants by 2022 to live and work in a country that puts diversity, equality, and its people first.
+Your neighbor up north is welcoming more than 1.2-million immigrants by 2023 to live and work in a country that puts diversity, equality, and its people first.

-More and more people are moving to Canada from the US and in this blog, we take a closer look at the advantages of living in Canada as opposed to the US and how you can make the move north permanent.
+More and more people are moving to Canada from the US and in this guide, we take a closer look at the advantages of working and living in Canada as opposed to the US and how you can make the move north permanent.

 If you move to Canada from the US all your essential healthcare needs will be covered under Canada’s Medicare System no matter your level of income or age.
-If you want to get any additional coverage for saying things such as optometry or dentistry you’ll spend 5 times less for private premiums than you currently are, according to OECD.
+According to OECD, if you want to get additional coverage for things such as optometry or dentistry, you’ll spend 5 times less for private premiums than you currently are.

 Learn more: Healthcare in Canada VS the US